Last updated on October 26th, 2023 at 18:52

 Step 4: Strain Out Your Coffee Grounds

 Now that your cold brew coffee is brewed and ready, it is very important that you strain and filter out your coffee grounds.
-If you leave your coffee grounds in your coffee mix, it will continue to extract indefinitely and lead to a bitter and over extracted coffee.
+If you leave your coffee grounds in your coffee mix, it will continue to extract indefinitely and lead to a bitter and over-extracted coffee.

 Different filters will result in a different tasting coffee.
-A metal mesh will result in a coffee that tastes as it does while unfiltered due not filtering out any of the coffee oils.
+A metal mesh will result in a coffee that tastes as it does while unfiltered due to not filtering out any of the coffee oils.